Theft of $2.7M over 7 years nets lengthy prison term for Edmonton bookkeeper | CBC News

 The two men were strangers in 2008 when Szybunka hired Mella as a part-time accountant and bookkeeper.
 Szybunka had no interest in financial management and gave Mella almost total control of that side of the business.

 Almost immediately, Mella began siphoning off funds.
-He set up four electronic payees, including his personal credit cards and a Telpay account linked to his personal bank account.
+He set up four fake electronic payees that linked to his personal credit cards and a Telpay account that linked to his personal bank account.

 At first, the transfers were relatively small, but they grew in size and frequency when he continued to get away with the thefts.